-Talk through their birth plan (if they have one) with the mum-to-be well in advance.
+You should talk through their birth plan (if you have one) with the mum-to-be well in advance.
 Attending birth classes like an NCT course together can help you learn about what to expect in labour (Which?
 Birth Choice, 2018).
 Classes will also help you write a birth plan if you want one (Which?
 Birth Choice, 2018).

 If you’re planning to use any new kit during labour like a TENS machine, make sure you test it out ahead of time and know how to use it.